EMS-TU-Ilmenau/isac-uav-dataset/docs/1-gettingstarted.markdown

 ## Dataset organization
 The dataset is organized in `scenarios`.
-Each scenario contains a series of complex-baseband, time-variant channel transfer functions $H(f,t)$ recorded at three receivers (Rx).
+Each scenario contains a series of complex-baseband, time-variant channel transfer functions $$H(f,t)$$ recorded at three receivers (Rx).
 Files that contain sampled transfer-functions use the `_channel.h5` suffix.

 In addition to the channel transfer functions, the groundtruth position of the UAV is provided in an additional file.